AlexanderRichert-NOAA/nco-spack-configs/README.md

 # Install test stack

 ## Notes
-- There are some commented-out packages in the spack.yaml's; these are
+- There are some commented-out packages in the spack.yaml's; these are ones I wasn't sure whether to including based on looking at prod {build,run}.ver's.
-- xml-fortran =
+- xml-fortran = libxmlparse on WCOSS2.

 ## Download Spack (run once)
 ```bash